The Holy Body

 We’ll let the military dictate battle strategy.
 Rosemont is a bootlicker, but she’s smart.
 But like I said, I’m leaving my options open for dealing with all of this.
 From where I’m sitting, I have no shortage of assets to use.

-Soon it came to pass that Salvatrice had completely cleaned Millenia’s face.
+Soon it came to pass that Salvatrice had completely cleaned Millennia’s face.

 They had very little reason at that point to stand beside one another any longer.

-Salvatrice was a civilian, and Millenia did not want her to draw too much attention.
+Salvatrice was a civilian, and Millennia did not want her to draw too much attention.